Food and Non-Harming: Living in Harmony with our World

 According to 5,000 year old Ayurveda, food is medicine.
 Let food be thy medicine and medicine be thy food – as Hippocrates is thought to have said.
 It’s ever more relevant today when so much of our environment is full chemicals.
 Including our food – and to help sort through the good and bad – reduce or eliminate entirely any prepared boxed or frozen foods.
 Food does not grow in cardboard or plastic and processed foods are just that…processed.
 Don’t eat them.
 Buy your groceries from the outside aisles of a grocery store, or a farmers market where you may be able to talk to the grower.

 Here is the list of the “Dirty Dozen” or the most pesticide laden food that our market sells in grocery stores.
 I probably don’t need to mention that pesticides are bad, mostly because we have no idea what they do in our systems and NO ONE has ever actually studied the effects of them and they do not occur in nature in the form they will ultimately be ingested.
-My advice: buy organic when you purchase the above veggies and fruits
+My advice: buy organic when you purchase the above veggies and fruits.

-Here is the list of the “Clean Fifteen” So these, feel free to buy conventional, unless you want to avoid GMO’s ( I certainly avoid these as they have not been studied at all unless by the company that stands to gain financially by selling them).
+Here is the list of the “Clean Fifteen”.
+So these, feel free to buy conventional, unless you want to avoid GMO’s ( I certainly avoid these as they have not been studied at all unless by the company that stands to gain financially by selling them).

 When you are buying meat, dairy, or eggs – keep in mind that livestock in this country is fed conventional feed, sometimes feed that is not natural to the animal, and usually they are raised on heavy handed doses of antibiotics.
-Whatever those animals ate – you will eat.
+Whatever those animals ate, you will eat.
 Eat less animal products if you need to, but buy organically, humanely and sustainably raised meat, dairy and eggs.

 You may not care about an animal that your going to eat – however, the stress and anxiety produced in a factory farmed animal is well documented and this creates a host of issues in the animal.
 The USDA has guidelines as far as raising healthy animals, but when you delve into the life of factory farming, it is quickly evident that those minimal guidelines are likely not being followed.
-Americans want ‘cheap’ food, that ‘cheap’ food comes at a cost.
+People want ‘cheap’ food, but that ‘cheap’ food comes at a cost.
 Would you knowingly eat a sick animal?